voxpupuli/puppet-icingaweb2/README.md

 To run the kickstart mechanism, it's required to set `import_schema` to `true`.

 #### Doc
-The doc module provides an interface to the icinga2 documentation.
+The doc module provides an interface to the Icinga 2 and Icinga Web 2 documentation.

 Example:
 ``` puppet